Qifei-C/HPSTM/README.md

 * **Training Strategy:** Trained on noisy pose sequences with ground-truth targets, using losses such as per-joint position error and bone-length consistency error.
 * **Inference Pipeline:** Applies the trained model in a sliding-window fashion to new noisy sequences to produce smoothed outputs.

+## Recent Update

+HPSTM still requires additional ablation studies to verify that the introduction of the FK structure indeed preserves the advantages of the manifold, rather than those of the Transformer model itself.

+## Reflections after reading VLA and Pi0-related literature:

+HPSTM is currently a discriminative temporal regression network, but its “noise-denoising” training paradigm shares clear structural similarities with diffusion and generative models.
+This training approach lays the groundwork for further extending HPSTM into a probabilistic generative model, such as a score-based diffusion model or a flow-based model.
+In theory, HPSTM has the potential to become a generative model; by simply expanding the sampling strategy and objective function, it could generate new trajectories from pure noise.

+Next Steps:
+* Based on the current discriminative training paradigm of HPSTM, introduce flow-matching or diffusion-style noise-denoising loss.
+During inference, perform multi-step denoising sampling of trajectories, enabling HPSTM to become a generative action/trajectory model capable of generating physically plausible new sequences from pure noise.
+* Following the workflow of score-based/diffusion models, extend HPSTM’s “denoising” capability to iterative sampling from pure noise to realistic trajectories: use DDPM/score-matching losses during training, and adopt a “denoising-sampling” chained generation process during inference.
+* Enable HPSTM to learn invertible mappings of the action distribution, so that trajectories can be generated from Gaussian noise via a single-step invertible network.
+This involves introducing normalizing flow losses or architectures.

 ## Datasets

 * **AMASS (Archive of Motion Capture as Surface Shapes):** Recommended for its diversity and high-quality 3D poses.